Contract Architecture

 • Single upgrade transaction affects all pools

-• Lower deployment cost per pool (proxy is minimal)
+• Lower deployment cost per pool

 • Consistent behavior across all trading pairs